nvidia-isaac/kaya-robot/doc/assemble_kaya.md

 Running Isaac SDK on Kaya
 -------------------------

-Once you have assembled a your Kaya, use the procedures in [How to Get Started with Jetson Nano](nano.md) get started with Isaac on the Jetson Nano, and deploy and run a couple of sample applications.
+Once you have assembled your Kaya, use the procedures in [How to Get Started with Jetson Nano](nano.md) get started with Isaac on the Jetson Nano, and deploy and run a couple of sample applications.